Amazon UK buy buttons on Knock earn us a small commission at no cost to you. Here's how we choose →

 How much does the Nokia 3210 (2024) cost?

-£75 at Argos and Amazon UK, £79 at Mobiles.co.uk, £89 direct from HMD.
-Knock does not sell the phone.
-We recommend it and link to UK retailers, who pay us a small affiliate commission if you buy through the link.
+Around £79 on Amazon UK.
+We don't sell the phone.
+We recommend it and link to Amazon UK, who pay us a small commission if you buy through the link.

 Why is there a price difference between basic phones?